FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/Using_APIs/Using_CFT_services_in_C/transfer_services.md

 the log file.

 The application can detect commands that do not have permission for access.
-This lightens the workload, improving {{< TransferCFT/componentshortname  >}} performance, and reducing the cluttering of the communication medium by invalid requests.
+This lightens the workload, improving Transfer CFT{{< TransferCFT/componentshortname  >}} performance, and reducing the cluttering of the communication medium by invalid requests.

 Use the transfer services to send transfer control commands to Transfer